JunqiangYang/zipkin/zipkin-storage/cassandra3/README.md

 *This module is experimental.
 Please help test this, but do not use it in production.*

-This CQL-based Cassandra 3.9+ storage component includes a `GuavaSpanStore` and `GuavaSpanConsumer`.
+This CQL-based Cassandra 3.9+ storage component, built upon the Zipkin2 API.

-`GuavaSpanStore.getDependencies()` returns pre-aggregated dependency links (ex via [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies)).
+`CassandraSpanStore.getDependencies()` returns pre-aggregated dependency links (ex via [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies)).

-The implementation uses the [Datastax Java Driver 3.x](https://github.com/datastax/java-driver).
+The implementation uses the [Datastax Java Driver 3.1.x](https://github.com/datastax/java-driver).

-`zipkin.storage.cassandra3.Cassandra3Storage.Builder` includes defaults that will operate against a local Cassandra installation.
+`zipkin2.storage.cassandra3.Cassandra3Storage.Builder` includes defaults that will operate against a local Cassandra installation.

 ## Logging
 Queries are logged to the category "com.datastax.driver.core.QueryLogger" when debug or trace is